 In addition, the city didn’t take action for over 7 years after being notified by the nonprofit organization of the possible kickback situation.

-• The grantee is responsible for monitoring subrecipients to make sure they are compliant with contract provisions and must take action when they are not.
+- The grantee is responsible for monitoring sub-recipients Don’t make a similar grant mistake; ensure your sub-recipients are compliant with contract provisions and take action when they are not.

-What are you doing to make sure your grant is safe from a similar problem?
+What are you doing to make sure your federal funding is safe from similar grant mistakes?

-Take action to keep your grant management compliant with the Federal regulations before you have an unpleasant surprise.
+Take action to keep your grant management compliant with the Federal regulations before you have an unpleasant multi-million dollar surprise!